sergachev/litex-template/digilent_zedboard/README.md

 Notes:
- - there is nearly nothing specific to Zedboard in the current implementation, will work as is of with minimal changes on other Zynq boards
+ - there is nearly nothing specific to Zedboard in the current implementation, will work as is or with minimal changes on other Zynq boards
  - there are options for debugging over JTAG with either `xsct` or `openocd`+`gdb` (to be described)